skillyskele/Thakor_Labs_Research/readme.md

 The Bluetooth SoC-Empty example is a project that you can use as a template for any standalone Bluetooth application.

-> Note: this example expects a specific Gecko Bootloader to be present on your device.
-For details see the Troubleshooting section.

 ## Documentation
 - More documentation is coming soon
 - As of now, this is the current operation.
 It's very one-after-another, and Bluetooth doesn't seem to operate asynchronously from the other processes yet (may change in the future when sampling rates go higher).